 When sizing a control valve, the minimum required flow coefficient is calculated based on the design flow rate and expected pressure drop across the valve, and a valve is selected that has a flow coefficient greater than the calculated value.
 Here's the general sizing equation for control valves for incompressible fluids according to ANSI/ISA-75.01.01 Equation 1, non-choked turbulent flow:

 There are other factors that may be included in the sizing equation to account for piping geometry, high viscosity, or choked flow conditions.
 Using U.S. units of gpm and psi, the flow coefficient equation in its simplest form is:

 When sizing a relief valve, the minimum required effective area is calculated and a relief valve is selected that has an effective area greater than the calculated value.
 The sizing equation for relief valves for liquids using U.S. units according to Equation 28 in the API 520 standard is:

 Assuming no rupture disc is installed, no viscosity correction, and backpressure < 50% inlet pressure, the API 520 equation (using Cd instead of Kd) boils down to:

 Rearranging Equation 4 yields:

-The right hand side of the equation is common with the flow coefficient equation, Equation 2 above.
+The right hand side of Equation 5 is common with the flow coefficient equation, Equation 2 above.
 Therefore, for liquids: